nadrane/blog/content/_posts/2017-12-06-regex-and-automated-test-fuzzing.md

 ## What is Fuzzing?

 Fuzzing is a automated testing technique where a program is provided a series of invalid or randomly generated inputs.
 If we were testing an HTTP API, we might send randomized combinations of query parameters and ensure that our server always returns a 2xx status code.
-Since Javascript comes with a regular expression engine, my fuzzer asserts that given the same random input, both engine's return the same output.
+Since JavaScript comes with a regular expression engine, my fuzzer asserts that given the same random input, both engine's return the same output.

 ## Specifying the Grammar